haider063-hub/Portfolio/README.md

 - **Webflow Developer**: Over 1 year of experience building websites for US-based clients.
 - Worked on a range of industries from media production to corporate platforms, focusing on client satisfaction and high-quality designs.
 - **Webflow CMS & Lottie Animations**: Experienced in utilizing Webflow CMS for dynamic content management and integrating Lottie animations for interactive and visually appealing designs.
+- **Advanced Animations & Effects**: Implemented beautiful animations and interactions using GSAP and Lottie, as well as smooth page transitions with Barba.js.

 ### 💡 Technologies